Joy, Wind & Fire: SALT’s Commentary for Advent Week Three

 Every grain of wheat has a husk, and farmers (even today) use wind to separate these husks — collectively known as “chaff” — from the grain, the goal being, of course, to save every grain, not to separate the good grain from the bad grain.
 This is a metaphor of cleansing and preservation, not division.
 What the wind and fire remove are the “husks”: the anxieties, self-absorption, apathy, or greed that make us less generous, less fair, or less respectful of others.

-Alexandr Solzhenitsyn has it right: there is a line between good and evil, but it doesn’t run between groups; it runs through the heart of each person.
+Alexandr Solzhenitsyn it right (find out more about him here): there is a line between good and evil, but it doesn’t run between groups; it runs through the heart of each person.
 What each of us requires is restoration, liberation from whatever “husks” are holding us back.
 And sure enough, later in Luke and Acts, this is exactly how the wind and fire of the Spirit work: not to destroy, but to sanctify, refine, challenge, restore, and empower (see, for example, Luke 4:1-21; Acts 2:1-4; Acts is “part two” of Luke’s story, written by the same author).

 Takeaways: